 Characterized by strong winds of 74 mph or above, heavy rain and destructive force, hurricanes are swirling cyclones that form in the ocean.
 The phenomenon occurs when warm air from the surface rises and meets cooler air, causing vapor to condense and form rainstorms.
-The most commonly affected areas by hurricanes in the U.S. are the East Coast and Gulf Coast, thanks in part to the warm water and air in the Gulf of Mexico and Caribbean Sea during the summer.
+The most commonly affected areas by hurricanes in the U.S. are the East Coast and Gulf Coast, thanks in part to the warm water and air in the Gulf of Mexico and the Caribbean Sea during the summer.
 The Atlantic Hurricane Season lasts from June 1 to November 30.
 According to the National Oceanic and Atmospheric Administration (NOAA), four to eight storms could become hurricanes in 2019, with two to four of these predicted to become major hurricanes with winds of 111 mph or higher.

 Beyond the Plan